aberger91/AICompare/README.md

 # AICompare
-- interfaces for visualizing and comparing artificial intelligence search algorithms
+- an interface for visualizing and comparing A.I. game-playing search algorithms

 ***